 If you are going to get sequenced, private complete sequencing from reputable firms who do not sell your information is better.
 Prices continue to drop and eventually may be free according to Andrew Hessel, the co-founder of Humane Genomics and Chair of the Board of Genome-Project-Write.

-- Invitae — Provide cancer and cardio risk screening of 147 genes for $350.
+- Invitae — ($350) Provide cancer and cardio risk screening of 167 genes.
 Working with Pacific Biosciences to create WGS tests.

 - Veritas — tests must be ordered by your physician.
 Cost unknown.

 WGS results will be 8% incomplete until these providers are using advanced Pacific Biosciences or similar technology.